nataraj2/GPU_CUDA/README.md

     pressure(i,j,k) = 2*i*j;
 }
 ```
-But usually, if the variables are `const` then it cannot be modified.
-Hence, a `struct Array4` is defined and the parantheses operator
+If the variables were of the standard types such as an array for example, and are `const` then they cannot be modified.
+Hence, a struct `Array4`
-`()` is overloaded as in `Array4.H`.
-This allows values of these `Array4` variables to be updated.
+is defined for the variables, and the parantheses operator `()` is overloaded as in `Array4.H`.
+This allows values of these `Array4` variables to be updated inside the function.